AdaCore/gnatstudio/docs/users_guide/extending.rst

   The literal :kbd:`%` character.

-Another type of macros is expanded before commands are executed: They start with the :kbd:`$` character and represent parameters passed to the action by its caller.
-Depending on the context, GPS passes zero, one, or many arguments to a action.
+Another type of macros are expanded before commands are executed: they start with the :kbd:`$` character and represent parameters passed to the action by its caller.
+Depending on the context, GPS passes zero, one or many arguments to a action.
 You will commonly use these macros when you define your own VCS system.
 Also see the shell function :file:`execute_action`, which executes an action and passes it arguments.